-ESRI has implemented distributed GIS solutions since the late 1980s.
-System performance models have been used by ESRI consultants to support distributed computing hardware solutions since 1992.
+System performance models were developed in the early 1990s to document what was understood about distributed processing systems.
+These system performance models have been used by ESRI consultants to support distributed computing hardware solutions since 1992.
 These same performance models have been used to identify potential performance problems with existing computing environments.
 This section will present the basis for these models.
 A fundamental understanding of these models will help users better understand their computing environment.